PentaHelix/pentahelix.github.io/_posts/2015-10-13-[chrawl]-Devlog-20:-Cartography.md

 4. Starting from the chosen room, move l in direction d
 5. Place new room with random w/h at that point
 6. Check new room for overlaps
-7. Room has no overlaps:
+7. No Overlaps: Add room, go to 1
-Add room to room array, goto to 1. if more rooms need to be generated, else quit Room has overlaps
+8. Overlaps: Scrap room, go to 1

-Scrap room, go to 1
+That's more or less the whole Map generation algorithm.

 To explain this method we have to look at how rooms are built after they have been generated.
 ![Room Exits]()